istio/istio.io/content/en/blog/2020/tradewinds-2020/index.md

 We're working with the Envoy community on ways to discover and distribute these extensions.
 We want to make WebAssembly extensions as easy to install and run as containers.
-Many of our partners have written Mixer l, and together we are getting them ported to Wasm.
+Many of our partners have written Mixer adapters, and together we are getting them ported to Wasm.
 We are also developing guides and codelabs on how to write your own extensions for custom integrations.